Prince Philip of Edinburgh, husband of Queen Elizabeth II, dies

 Philip of Edinburgh, husband of Queen Elizabeth II, has died at the age of 99, as announced by spokesmen for the British Royal Household.
-The prince spent a month hospitalized as a result of infection not specified.
+The prince passed in March one month hospitalized as a result of an infection not specified.
 He had retired from his public duties and has lived for the last several years between Windsor Castle, where he died, and a family home in eastern England.

 In a short statement, Queen Elizabeth expresses her “deep sorrow” over the death of her “Dear husband” and confirms that he died “in peace” on the morning of this Friday.
 “The Royal Family joins people around the world in mourning their loss,” the statement concludes.
 He notes that new announcements will follow, “in due course.”